 Η Wi-Fi Alliance announcement first launched the 1998 Wi-Fi.
 But it took about a decade to become a mainstream.

-Despite popular belief, Wi-Fi does not stand for “wireless fidelity” rather than wireless fidelity.
-It is one signal for the specific technology based on the IEEE 802.11b standard used for wireless radio networking.
+Contrary to popular belief, Wi-Fi does not mean "wireless fidelity" over wireless fidelity.
+It is a trademark for this technology based on the IEEE 802.11b standard used for wireless radio networking.

 So all devices that are connected to a Wi-Fi network carry data with radio signals running through the network.
 Wi-Fi radio frequencies are broadcast at 2.4GHz or 5GHz.
 Networks in the 2.4GHz band have a maximum speed of 450Mbps, while the 5GHz networks reach 1300Mbps.